mongodb/docs/source/includes/replica-states.rst

    * - 9
      - :replstate:`ROLLBACK`
      - This member is actively performing a :doc:`rollback </core/replica-set-rollbacks>`.
-Data is not available for reads.
+Eligible to vote.
+Data is not available for reads from this member.

    * - 10
      - :replstate:`REMOVED`